 You spent your hard-earned money on a great Breville home espresso machine, and you want to know what the best espresso beans or Breville are.

-Did you know that 2 out of 3 coffees brewed worldwide is an espresso shot?
+Did you know that 2 out of 3 coffees brewed worldwide are an espresso shot?

 You do now, and this is why it is important to make a great espresso.
 A key part of that is having the best ingredients, the best beans.